powergun/hsFP/monad/README.md

 > can derive all the necessary type classes in one fell swoop with the
 > `GeneralizedNewtypeDeriving` language extension

-(Note I didn't use the generalized-deriving approach, but a simpler type-alias approach)
+Note I didn't use the generalized-deriving approach, but a simpler type-alias approach (there are many examples) - this way I can use the monad transformer such as ReaderT, StateT without rolling my own machinary

+### re-discover mtl

+> This suggests that these lifts could be inferred by the use of type
+> classes, and this is the purpose of the monad transformer library – mtl.